Send email for updates

 Addressing the substance use promoting tendencies of the personality traits of London secondary school pupils at particular risk of substance misuse led to fewer drinking and, among the drinkers, fewer drinking heavily.
 The study showed that school staff could effectively conduct the focus group interventions.

-Summary An alternative to prevention approaches applied to all children whatever their risk levels, the Preventure programme is a short intervention which targets youngsters who score highly on four personality dimensions which make different kinds of early-onset substance use and other risky behaviours particularly rewarding or hard to resist.
-As assessed by the Substance Use Risk Profile Scale personality questionnaire, these traits are:
+Summary An alternative to prevention approaches applied to all children whatever their risk levels, the Adventure Trial tested an intervention targeted at youngsters who scored highly on four personality dimensions that made different kinds of early-onset substance use and other risky behaviours particularly rewarding or hard to resist.
+As assessed by the Substance Use Risk Profile Scale personality questionnaire, these traits were:

 Hopelessness A tendency to unhappiness, depression and feeling a failure, feelings relieved by intoxication;

 Anxiety-sensitivity Fear of anxiety-related bodily sensations due to beliefs that such sensations will lead to catastrophic outcomes, for which substance use can represent a form of self-medication;

 Impulsivity An inability to restrain seeking gratification in the presence of immediate rewards (such as the feelings available through substance use) despite longer term negative consequences; and

 Sensation-seeking Desire for intense and novel experiences, which can be expressed as a desire to 'get high' through drugtaking or heavy drinking.